|Outreach Services (Outreach for linkage to services)

-The Outreach Services category has as its principal purpose identifying people living with HIV who either do not know their HIV status, or who know their status but are not currently in care.
+The Outreach Services category has as its principal purpose identifying people living with HIV who either do not know their HIV status or who do know their status but are not currently in care.
 As such, Outreach Services provide the following activities:

-- Linkage or re-engagement of people living with HIV who know their status into HRSA Ryan White HIV/AIDS Program (RWHAP) services, including provision of information about health care coverage options.
+- Linkage or re-engagement of people living with HIV into HRSA Ryan White HIV/AIDS Program (RWHAP) services, including the provision of information about health care coverage options.

-Outreach Services are often provided to people who do not know their HIV status therefore activities within this service category will likely reach people who are HIV negative.
+Because Outreach Services are often provided to people who do not know their HIV status, some activities within this service category will likely reach people who are HIV negative.
 When these activities identify someone living with HIV, eligible clients should be linked to HRSA RWHAP services.
-HIV-negative people may receive Outreach Services and should be referred for healthy behavior promotion.

 Outreach Services must:

-- Use data to focus on reaching people living with HIV who
+- Use data to focus on reaching people with HIV who:

-- have been tested, diagnosed as HIV positive, but have not received their test results, or
+- Have been tested and diagnosed with HIV, but have not received their test results

-- have been tested, know their HIV positive status, but are not in medical care;
+- Have been tested and know their HIV diagnosis but are not in medical care

-- Be conducted at times and in places where there is a high probability that people living with HIV will be identified; and
+- Be conducted in places where there is a high probability that people with HIV will be identified

 - Be delivered in coordination with local and state HIV prevention outreach programs to avoid duplication of effort.